Web App Deployment Overview

 For more information about command-line options, refer to the Deployment Details page.

-A deployed standalone web app would be accessed with a URL such as this that includes the port:
+A deployed web app would be accessed with a URL such as this that includes the port:

 Xojo Cloud is for those that want the fastest and easiest way to deploy web applications.
 Xojo Cloud is a fully managed, highly secure hosting environment for your Xojo web apps and has these features: